mshalah/polyominoes_polycubes_upperbounds/README.md

-# Program for proving upper bounds on the growth constants of polyominoes and polycubes.
+# Program for proving rigorous upper bounds on the growth constants of polyominoes and polycubes.

 A polyomino is a plane geometric figure formed by joining one or more equal squares edge to edge.
 The popular computer game Tetris features polyominoes of size 4.
 For more about polyominoes, see https://en.wikipedia.org/wiki/Polyomino.